 IFAW is dedicated to combatting illegal wildlife trade.
 We have projects in East Africa, southern Africa, Central Africa, West Africa, the Horn of Africa, China, Australia, Europe, South America, Indonesia, Southeast Asia, and Latin America and the Caribbean fighting against the illegal trafficking of animals and their parts, and we also work to prevent wildlife cybercrime, which occurs globally.

-Human development refers to human expansion in the form of agricultural practices, urbanisation, and industrialisation.
+Human development refers to human expansion in the form of agricultural practices, urbanization, and industrialization.
 As the human population grows, we need more natural resources to sustain ourselves, including more land to farm and keep livestock, more fuel to burn, and more metal and wood to build with.
 These developments greatly contribute to pollution, climate change, and the destruction of natural habitats.

 Human development often results in less space available to wildlife, lower-quality habitats, and dangerous pollutants, all of which make it impossible for species to thrive at the same levels as they did before human disruption.